-While you don’t want your wallet to weigh down your purse or pocket, you should make sure to carry what you need — like credit cards, forms of ID and emergency contact information — everywhere you go.
-But since what you choose to carry also affects how susceptible you are to having your personal information compromised or your identity stolen, some things, like your social security card or a blank check, are better left at home.
+While you don’t want an overstuffed wallet to weigh down your purse or pocket, you should make sure to carry what you need—like credit cards, ID, and emergency contact information—everywhere you go.
+Since what you choose to carry could impact how likely you are to have your personal info or your identity stolen, some things, like your Social Security card or a blank check, are better left at home.

 What to keep in your wallet

-Of course, there are a few items that must go in your wallet, not only to allow you access to the money you need, but to keep you safe in an emergency.
+There are a few items that must go in your wallet, not only so you can have the money you need when you need it, but also to keep you safe in case of an emergency.

-- Cash: You likely use your credit or debit cards for most purchases, but it can be helpful to carry a bit of cash, too.
-You’ll likely have to make the occasional cash purchase and it’s good to be prepared so you don’t get stuck trying to find an ATM.
+- Cash: You likely use your credit or debit cards for most purchases, but it can be helpful to carry a bit of cash too.
+You might have to make a cash purchase and it’s good to be prepared so you don’t get stuck trying to find an ATM.

-- Debit Card: Not only can you use your debit card to make purchases, but you can also use it to get cash at an ATM.
-If you need cash quickly, a debit card is the way to go — cash advances on your credit card typically charge higher fees.
+- Debit card: Not only can you use your debit card to make purchases, but you can also use it to get cash at an ATM.
+If you need cash fast, a debit card is the way to go—cash advances on your credit card typically charge higher fees.

-- Emergency Contact Info: Keep a card in your wallet with your phone number (so if someone finds your lost wallet, they can call you).
-Also include contact information for friends or relatives who can help in an emergency.
-If you have severe allergies or medical conditions that medical personnel should know about, include that on the card as well.
-Carrying this information could save your life.
+- Emergency contact info: You should keep a card in your wallet with your phone number (so if someone finds your lost wallet, they can call you).
+On the card, you should also jot down the contact information of a friend or relative who could help in an emergency.
+If you have severe allergies or a health condition that medical workers should know about, include that on the card as well.
+This important information could save your life.

-- Insurance Cards: Don’t leave home without your medical and auto insurance cards, as you will need access to this information in the event of an emergency.
+- Insurance cards: Don’t leave home without your health and auto insurance cards, as you may need this information in the event of an emergency.

 What to leave at home

-- Social Security Card, Birth Certificate or Passport: Sometimes it’s necessary to have these items with you — when you travel or have to show multiple forms of ID — but once you no longer need them, store them at home in a secure place.
-If someone takes these items, they may try to steal your identity.
+- Social Security card, birth certificate or passport: Sometimes you might need these items when you travel or must show multiple forms of ID—but once you no longer need them, keep them at home in a safe place.
+If someone steals your wallet while this information is in them, they may also try to steal your identity too.

-- A Spare Key to Your Home: Don’t keep an ID with your address on it plus a spare key in your wallet together, because if found (or stolen) together, they make it easier to locate and enter your home.
+- Spare house key: If you keep an ID with your address on it plus a spare key in your wallet, because if found (or stolen) together, they make it easier for thieves locate and enter your home.
 If you worry about losing your keys, it’s much safer to leave a copy with a trusted friend or neighbor.

-- A List of Your Passwords: Don’t make it easy for thieves to spend your money on retail sites, or worse, have access to your online banking accounts.
-If you must keep a written record of your passwords, keep it in a secure place and don’t carry it with you.
+- A list of your passwords: Don’t make it easy for thieves to spend your money at online stores, or worse, have access to your banking account logins.
+If you feel you need to keep a written record of your passwords, store them in safe place and don’t carry them with you.

 Safeguarding your identity and personal information